Off the Air (TV series): Production

-Each episode is edited using Final Cut Pro, along with Adobe Photoshop and Adobe After Effects for further manipulation (often employing data-moshing techniques).
+Each episode is edited using Final Cut Pro, along with Adobe Photoshop and Adobe After Effects for further manipulation (often employing datamoshing techniques).
 Hughes observed a large portion of producing episodes to stem from "finding the right music to go with the visuals, or vice versa", and found transitions to "really help keep it moving."
 Likewise, Hughes digressed from Liquid Television's use of longer segments in order to make the series a "larger event rather than a series of smaller events", and found visual effects and transitions to be "a huge part" of his theory in making an episode.

 Starting in Season 7, the series began airing episodes produced by guest curators.

 A compilation of videos that were once considered to be featured in the first season had been published on the network's official blog.
 These videos, extending into its second season as well as hosting various other supplemental material, have since been published onto Network Awesome.
 A compilation of material from the first season and additional shorts was given a theatrical release at Cinefamily on August 25, 2012, which Hughes attended.

 In 2018, Hughes started Smalls, a complementary series on Adult Swim's website featuring original shorts from the artists featured on Off the Air as well as new talent.
 Hughes has said he intended for the series to include "more traditional shorts, [with] a little more character and a little more comedy," as opposed to the more abstract material on Off the Air.
 The series includes both weekly online short films and full 11-minute shorts for the network proper, the latter of which air under the title Adult Swim Smalls Presents.
 The shorts and TV episodes also air on the Off the Air marathon stream on the network's website.
 Beginning in 2022, episodes of Smalls were added to HBO Max, with some also premiering there.